Descanonge/neba/docs/source/data/existing_modules.rst

 :class:`.ParamsManagerDict` stores the parameters in a dictionary.
-Technically it is a subclass of dict that has a callback setup to void the modules cache when a parameters is changed.
+Technically it is a subclass of dict that has a callback setup to void the modules cache when a parameter is changed.

 The callback is called only when setting a value that is new or different from the old value.
 Any change to a mutable (list or dict) will not register::